desmaref/is426-pm2.5-analysis/README.md

 Join with fpis data, filter by selected counties of intrest

-determine stations in each county to determine weather, pull data from website and join with filtered PM data
+pull data from weather website and join with filtered PM data

 possibly summarize average weather and average PM by month -determine and calculate relevant summary statistics (average temp, proportion of days with rain, etc)